CAPE HENLOPEN SHIP (AIS) & AIRCRAFT TRACKER (ADS-B) WEBSITE

 This chart uses the MarineTraffic.com Website to track the location of vessels transmitting Automatic Identification System (AIS) signals near Cape Henlopen.

-The two charts below use the ShipPlotter software to track the location of vessels transmitting Automatic Identification System (AIS) signals near Cape Henlopen.
+The chart below uses the ShipPlotter software to track the location of vessels transmitting Automatic Identification System (AIS) signals near Cape Henlopen.

 This chart is active only during the summer season.

-The receiver (a SmartRadio SR162) receives from downtown Rehoboth Beach, Delaware.
-The chart currently updates every 7.5 minutes (browser, however, must be manually refreshed).
+The receiver (a Comar R400N) receives from downtown Rehoboth Beach, Delaware.
+The chart updates every 7.5 minutes (browser, however, must be manually refreshed).

 VESSEL COLOR CODES: